maisjamil1/readingNotes401/read11.md

 # NumPy
 * NumPy is a commonly used Python data analysis package.
 By using NumPy, you can speed up your workflow, and interface with other packages in the Python ecosystem.
+* Using NumPy To Read In Files
+It’s possible to use NumPy to directly read csv or other files into arrays.
+We can do this using the `numpy.genfromtxt function`.